Wizard: User Guide

 - The authentication is performed against the Users created in the visualization app.
 The same userid and password are used that are used for app login.

-- Every API call must carry an Authorization header so that the system can establish the identity of the originator of the call.
+- Every API call must carry an Authorization header so that the system can establish identity of the originator of the call.

 - There are two types of authorization headers - Basic and Bearer.